 8) If the shockrebounds too fast, or you cannot push the shaft in until the eyelet hits the body, there is too much oil.
-Loosen the cap and pump out a small amount of oil by pushing the shaft in.
+Loosen the cap about X full turns and pump out a small amount of oil by pushing the shaft in.
 Retighten the cap and try steps 5-6 again.

-Thread 1433 Spring Collar onto the shock.
-Slide 1477 Spring onto the shock and secure using the 1407 spring bucket as shown.
+- Thread 1433 Spring Collar onto the - Install the shocks onto the screws shock.
+Slide 1488 Spring onto the shock and secure using the 1407 spring bucket as shown.